 Wrapping Up

-Hooks are what makes WordPress so flexible and expandable.
-Understanding how they work is essential for all those who want to have an idea of how WordPress works “under the hood” and be able to customize it.
+Hooks are what make WordPress so flexible and expandable.
+Understanding how they work is essential for those who want to gain insight into how WordPress operates “under the hood” and customize it.